Termination payments and benefits: payments made under contractual terms

 Sections 62 and 401 ITEPA 2003

-Many other payments arising under a term in a contract are taxable as earnings from employment (see EIM00515) under Section 62 ITEPA 2003.
+Many other payments arising under a term in a contract are taxable as earnings from employment (see EIM00515) under section 62 ITEPA 2003.
 This includes payments that are made at the same time as redundancy but for a different reason.
-For example, it is common to make a payment in lieu of notice (PILON) on redundancy and that payment may be stated in the contract.
+For example, it’s common to make a payment in lieu of notice (PILON) on redundancy and that payment may be stated in the contract.
 But the character of a PILON is not compensation for loss of employment by reason of redundancy and so should never be treated in the same way.
-Instead, it is a payment made because the employee did not receive proper notice and the guidance at EIM12976 explains how it is to be taxed.
+Instead, it is a payment made because the employee did not receive proper notice and the guidance at EIM12976 and EIM13874 explains how it’s to be taxed.

 If by contrast the contractual terms specify redundancy, then for the avoidance of doubt it may be accepted that the intention is to pay compensation for loss of employment by reason of redundancy.
 For example, if the contract says that a payment is to be made on termination “for any reason (including redundancy)” then it may be interpreted as providing such compensation (provided of course that there is in fact a redundancy within EIM13800).
 But as stated, this only applies to compensation for loss of employment; if the payment compensates for lack of due notice it does not have that character.